saplingjs/sapling-website/docs/permissions.md

 Aside from these four roles, you can assign any user any role you wish, and create corresponding permissions.
 You cannot prohibit users with the `admin` role from accessing any route or data API request.

-You cannot assign the `stranger` or `owner` roles to any actual user account, as these are dynamic.  `stranger` is used to describe visitors who have not logged in.
+You cannot assign the `anyone`, `stranger` or `owner` roles to any actual user account, as these are dynamic.  `stranger` is used to describe visitors who have not logged in.
 The `owner` role is only applicable to permissions of `POST` and `DELETE` requests to the data API, and refers to the user who originally created the record in question.

 ## Defining permissions